fix qeq/point command

 The qeq/shielded style describes partial charges on atoms also as point charges, but uses a shielded Coulomb potential to describe the interaction between a pair of charged particles.
 Interaction through the shielded Coulomb is given by equation (13) of the ReaxFF force field paper.
 The shielding accounts for charge overlap between charged particles at small separation.
 This style is the same as fix qeq/reax, and can be used with pair_style reax/c.
 Only the chi, eta, and gamma parameters from the qfile file are used.
+When using the string reax/c as filename, these parameters are extracted directly from an active reax/c pair style.
 This style solves partial charges on atoms via the matrix inversion method.
 A tolerance of 1.0e-6 is usually a good number.

 The qeq/slater style describes partial charges on atoms as spherical charge densities centered around atoms via the Slater 1s orbital, so that the interaction between a pair of charged particles is the product of two Slater 1s orbitals.
 The expression for the Slater 1s orbital is given under equation (6) of the Streitz-Mintmire paper.
 Only the chi, eta, zeta, and qcore parameters from the qfile file are used.
+When using the string coul/streitz as filename, these parameters are extracted directly from an active coul/streitz pair style.
 This style solves partial charges on atoms via the matrix inversion method.
 A tolerance of 1.0e-6 is usually a good number.
 Keyword alpha can be used to change the Slater type orbital exponent.

 The qeq/dynamic style describes partial charges on atoms as point charges that interact through 1/r, but the extended Lagrangian method is used to solve partial charges on atoms.
 Only the chi and eta parameters from the qfile file are used.
 Note that Coulomb catastrophe can occur if repulsion between the pair of charged particles is too weak.
 A tolerance of 1.0e-3 is usually a good number.
 Keyword qdamp can be used to change the damping factor, while keyword qstep can be used to change the time step size.